-Key characteristics Implications for sport participation Benefits of sport and physical activity Recommendations to coaches ABI is the result of various non-traumatic but damaging conditions of the brain such as turnours or blood clots.
+Key characteristics Implications for sport participation Benefits of sport and physical activity Recommendations to coaches ABI is the result of various non-traumatic but damaging conditions of the brain such as tumours or blood clots.
 As the name implies, TBI is caused by a trauma to the head.
 Both conditions may cause temporary or permanent damage to the brain due to pressure from swelling or direct damage from the trauma.
 Depending on which part of the brain was damaged, a person who has experienced a brain injury may be affected in motor control (sometimes affecting speech), personality, and/or cognitive abilities.
-Hemiplegia involves parabysis or partial paralysis of one side of the body.
+Hemiplegia involves paralysis or partial paralysis of one side of the body.
 It may be caused by a variety of factors including stroke, head trauma, or cerebral palsy.
 The extent of involvement may vary or only be noticeable with increased activity.
 Persons with ABI or TBI may have poor balance, uncoordinated movements, and/or a lack of spatial awareness resulting in difficulty walking, as well as impulsiveness or poor judgment.
-Lack of coordination and difficulty with rapid purposeful movements makes high level participation in ball sports or other sports with fast movements or rapid decision-making difficult.
+Lack of coordination and efficiently with rapid purposeful movements makes high level participation in ball sports or other sports with fast movements or rapid decision-making difficult.
 ABI and TBI athletes whose motor skills are affected can be dassified using a similar system as the one employed with CP athletes.
 Persons with hemiplegia often have movement patterns present in the arm and leg.
-Thyically, this includes flexion in the arm and extension in the leg.
-There may abo be trunk strength and coordination deficience in mucculature on different sides of the body activities that require a lot of balance may pose certari difficulties as the athlete may have a tendency to compensate with the strong side.
+Typically, this includes flexion in the arm and extension in the leg.
+There may also be trunk strength and coordination deficits that cause the person to lean more to one side.
+Due to the difference in musculature on different sides of the body, activities that require a lot of balance may pose certain difficulties as the athlete may have a tendency to compensate with the strong side.
 Successful sport participation increases self-esteem and opens up additional possibilities for social interactions.
 Sport participation may improve balance and coordination, and systematic stretching activities may improve range of movement in affected limbs.
 Encourage them to educate you about what they can and cannot do, and work slowly to extend the intensity, duration, and complexity of their athletic activities.
 For ABI and TBI athletes who have motor disabilities, many of the strategies recommended for athletes with cerebral palsy are applicable.
 For ABI and TBI athletes whose personality or cognitive abilities are affected, collaborate with the athlete, parent(s) or guardian(s) on behavioural and supervision needs.
-Where necessary, implement some of the strategies recommended for athletes with an intellectual disability. ī Understand the disability through communications and awareness.
-1 communications and awarene iss.
+Where necessary, implement some of the strategies recommended for athletes with an intellectual disability. = Inderstand the disability through the disability through communications and awareness 33